-The Asian citrus psyllid (ACP), an insect known to carry the bacteria which causes Huanglongbing (HLB) or citrus greening disease, is threatening citrus industries across the globe, as a tree will eventually die once infected with this disease.
-The consequences of ACP are many: it spreads throughout commercial groves, growers are then forced to abandon their fields, leaving nearby remaining fields vulnerable, and statewide quarantines have been enacted.
-This pest has caused a totaled estimated cost of $1.3 billion in losses for Florida citrus growers.
+HLB is threatening citrus industries across the globe, as a tree will eventually die once infected with this disease.
+The consequences of ACP are many: it spreads throughout commercial groves, growers are then forced to abandon their fields, leaving nearby remaining fields vulnerable.
+Statewide quarantines have been enacted.
+This pest has caused a total estimated cost of $1.3 billion in losses for Florida citrus growers.

 - Low cost